NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/data-model/_index.md

 #### files

-The files within each representation.
+Files belonging to an IE. A file may sit inside a representation (content files) or at the package root (METS.xml, descriptive and preservation metadata, schemas, documentation).
 Format identification results and technical metadata references are stored here.
 The `_id` in this collection is called `fileId`.

 ```json
 {